RobertKucera/Battle/README.md

 Too run I have Java installed on my computer.
 You'll need the whole folder titled "Battle" and you'll need to navigate to the root folder.
 With Java installed you will then type: java Battle

-This run begin the game.
+This will begin the game.

 Controls: